mfrachet/cypress-pseudo-localization/README.md

   cy.pseudoLocalize();
 });

-// Make sure to cleanup to localization after the tests
+// Make sure to cleanup the localization after the tests
 // Needed, because there's a mutation observer used under the hood afterEach(cy.stopPseudoLocalize);
 ```